Mucopolysaccharidosis I (MPS I)

 MPS I stands for mucopolysaccharidosis type I. It starts in childhood.
 You can't "catch" it -- it comes from your genes.

-People with MPS I can't make a specific protein called alpha-L iduronidase that's needed to break down sugars.
+People with MPS I can't make a specific protein called alpha-L iduronidase, which is needed to break down sugars.
 These sugars build up in cells and cause damage throughout the body.

-People who have this disease can have problems with how their body grows and works as well as trouble thinking and learning.
+People who have this disease can have problems with how their bodies grow and work, as well as trouble with thinking and learning.
 They might look different, too.

-Because the disease affects people in so many different ways, doctors used to separate MPS I into groups: Hurler, Hurler-Scheie, and Scheie syndromes.
+Because it affects people in so many different ways, doctors used to separate MPS I into groups: Hurler, Hurler-Scheie, and Scheie syndromes.
 Now they talk about a range between two forms:

 - Attenuated, or less severe

 MPS I is passed down through families.
 But you get it only when both parents give you a broken gene.

 If you get one normal gene and one "bad" gene, you won't have symptoms of MPS I. You could pass the gene to your children, though.